-It was early in 1955 that someone, most probably Martin Statham, in the Norfolk Record Society (founded in 1930) suggested that it might be a good idea for the NRS to widen their scope and membership to include Suffolk.
+It was early in 1955 that someone, most probably Martin Statham, suggested that it might be a good idea for the Norfolk Record Society to widen their scope and membership to include Suffolk.
 Martin Statham was the Bury and West Suffolk Archivist and the General Secretary for the Suffolk Institute for Archaeology.
 It was also at about this time that Norman Scarfe and Geoffrey Martin, both lecturers at Leicester University, had looked into the possibility of reviving the Victoria County History for Suffolk.
 This had proved to be too expensive but a sub-committee of the Suffolk Institute, which duly met in August 1955, was convened to examine three possible ways forward.
 The first was a joint Norfolk and Suffolk Records Society; the second was a records branch of the Suffolk Institute; and the third was a separate Suffolk Records Society, but with strong Institute support.
 It had obviously occurred to the pioneers that, unless the two-county society could afford to produce two books a year, members with a stronger interest in one county would have to wait two years for their next instalment.
 Thus a separate and new records society for Suffolk was decided upon.

 The founding fathers met as a provisional committee for the first time on New Year’s Day 1957 in the Board Room of Barclay’s Bank in Ipswich.
 Mark Wathen, a local director and host, took the chair and became the first treasurer for the Society.
 Leslie Dow, then President of the Institute, was elected the first chairman.
 The provisional committee also included Geoffrey Martin, Norman Scarfe, Derek Charman (Archivist of Ipswich and East Suffolk), and Martin Statham.
 The Earl of Cranbrook accepted the Presidency of the Society.
 It was a masterstroke to invite R. Geoffrey Smith of Cowells to join the committee.
 From then on generous professional support came from W. S. Cowell Ltd of the Buttermarket, Ipswich.
 They established our house style and saw the first seventeen volumes through the press.
 Bindings would be in green buckram, with readable gilt spine titling, which continues to this day, although it was not until Volume IV, the first Constable volume, that a chastely designed dust jacket was provided.